samuel-jimenez/GramEditor/docs/src/git.md

 ## Git CLI Configuration

-If you would like to also use Tehanu for your [git commit message editor](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_core_editor) when committing from the command line you can use `zed --wait`:
+If you would like to also use Gram for your [git commit message editor](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_core_editor) when committing from the command line you can use `zed --wait`:

 ```sh
 git config --global core.editor "zed --wait"